andyjeffries/bjj-knowledgebase/README.md

 Options:

 - If you're the bottom and they're within your legs, close your legs and cross your ankles to get to [full guard](#position-full-guard)
-- If you're the bottom, keep your knees wide apart and your feet active to retain that position, if they pass your knees, you're screwed.
+- If you're the bottom and their outside of your leg range, keep your knees wide apart and your feet active to retain that position, if they pass your knees, you're screwed.
+Use your feet following them to rotate round to keep them inline with you.
 - You can try an [idiot sweep](#idiot-sweep), but it's likely to get you crushed by senior belts if you try/manage it on them
 - If you're standing/the top, you can try a [toreando pass](#toreando-pass)